PavanRangani/docs/docs/prd/estate-plan/directives.md

-## Amend Directives
+## Create New Directives

 ### System Rule

-- When you want to update `Directives` and want to maintain its history then `Amend` action should be used.
+- When you want to create new `Directives` and want to maintain its history then `Create New` action should be used.
-- System maintain history of each amendment.
+- System maintain history of each changes.

 ### UI Rule